sodascience/metasyn/docs/source/usage/cli.rst

 .. admonition:: Generating a GMF file without a dataset

-   It is also possible to create a GMF file (and to generate synthetic data from there) without every inputting a dataset, or to add columns that were not present in an input dataset.
+   It is also possible to create a GMF file (and to generate synthetic data from there) without every inputting a dataset.
+Adding columns not present in the input dataset is also possible using the same method.

    This can be done by supplying a configuration file that fully specifies the columns that should be generated.
 For each to be generated column, you need also need to set the `data_free` parameter to `true`.